-For example in our household, when my stepdaughter is here, we should expect to spend about $169 a week on the thrifty plan.
-Our actual weekly grocery budget is closer to $140.
+For example in our household, we should expect to spend about $169 a week on the thrifty plan.
+Our actual weekly grocery budget is closer to $150.
 There are directions for calculating a family’s food budget and a couple of quick suggestions such as 2 adults with 2 children 5 and under and 2 adults with two school age children.

 There are also separate tables for Alaska and Hawaii which would otherwise skew the averages.